utk-eecs-crumpton-tas/cs102-handbook/docs/env-setup/lab-machines.md

 ### Oh My Zsh

-To customize omz plugins, edit the `~/.zshrc` file with
+To customize OMZ plugins, edit the `~/.zshrc` file with

 ```bash
 nvim ~/.zshrc